-Council-adopted rules may be suspended for the time being by a vote of two-thirds of the members present.
+Council-adopted rules may be suspended for the time being by a vote of the Council.

 RULE 20 - What Other Rules Shall Govern

 The rules of parliamentary practice, comprised in Robert's Rules of Order, shall govern the Council in all cases to which they are applicable, provided they are not in conflict with these rules or with the charter of the City.